regisftm/azure-fortinet-fabric-bootcamp/modules/module-12-fortimanager/README.md

 - **Compliance Reporting**: Set up automated compliance and audit reports
 - **Disaster Recovery**: Implement backup and recovery procedures for all components

+Or you can clean up all the resources used in this bootcamp by following the steps in [**Module 13 - Environment Cleanup: Removing All Bootcamp Resources**](/modules/module-13-cleanup/README.md)

 ### Thank You

 This bootcamp provided hands-on experience with enterprise-grade security infrastructure.
 The skills and architecture patterns you've learned are directly applicable to real-world deployments.

 **Estimated completion time**: 40-45 minutes

 ---